JavierUmanaFS/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach runs a loop through the existing array map creates a new array
 2. What is the difference between a function and a method?
+    A function is called by name / All data is passed A method is called by a name that is associated with an object.
 3. What is closure?
+    a function that has access to its outer function scope.
 4. Describe the four rules of the 'this' keyword.
+   1. When in the global scope, the value of “this” will be the window/console Object
+   2. Whenever a preceding dot calls a function, the object before the dot is this.
+   3. Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
+   4. Whenever we use JavaScript’s call or apply method, this is explicitly defined.
 5. Why do we need super() in an extended class?
+    Replaces call() and gives the extending class all the previous attributes of the parent class.
 ## Project Set up

 Follow these steps to set up and work on your project: